If you are a piercing studio operator or artist go to body piercing or ear piercing for operators

 What should I expect from my piercing artist?

-- He/she will ask you for your contact information (for record keeping purposes).
+- They will ask you for your contact information (for record keeping purposes).

 - The artist may ask for parental consent if you are under 18 years of age.